Build and Run a Sample Project Using Visual Studio Code

 - To view the readme for the sample, click the next to the sample.
 If you choose to build and run the sample, the readme will also be downloaded with the sample.

-- To build and run a sample, click the+to the right of the sample name.
+- Find the sample you want to build and run.
+Click the to the right of the sample name.

 - Create a new folder for the sample.
 The sample will load in a new window: